mox17/visual-reqm2-electron/README.md

 **Note**: the Visual ReqM2 specific right-click menu only works in `svg` mode, i.e. not if the diagram is displayed as png file.

+**Note:** The 'Single' checkbox is another way to see diagrams, when too many nodes are selected to render them all in one diagram.
+In 'Single' mode, the diagram is calculated based on a reachable specobjects from a **single** specobject.
+It is then possible to step through all the diagrams resulting from selecting one specobject at a time.
+This is a work-around, not a solution, for information overload.

 ### Excluding nodes